 - Industrial Catalysts

 The Advanced Process Technology specialization focuses on the process technology part of Chemical Engineering whereas Polymer Products, Biobased Products and Industrial Catalysts are product technology focussed.
-Lastly the specialization Catalysis and Green Chemstry is a track combined with Chemistry focussing on different aspects of catalysis by enzymes.
+Lastly, the specialization Catalysis and Green Chemistry is a track combined with Chemistry focussing on different aspects of catalysis by enzymes.
 For more information, check the UG website.
 The courses and their description can be found on Ocasys.

 Education and Communication

 The master Education and Communication is a master focussing on communicating science to society.
 This will be thought in two different manners, a Dutch programme (Education) focussing on becoming a teacher and an international programme (Communication) focussing on providing a foundation in the science, theory and practice of innovative teaching and effective communication.
 More information about these two specializations can be found here: